Barbershop quartet: Style of dress

 In competition, barbershop quartets generally wear coordinated outfits to mark them as members of the same group.
 The Society Contest and Judging Committee of the Barbershop Harmony Society notes in their rule book that aesthetics are important to competitive success: "The judge responds to both the vocal and visual aspects of the performance, but the judge principally evaluates the interaction of those aspects as they work together to create the image of the song."

-Traditionally, barbershop quartet attire consisted of a vest, straw hat, and spats, often with bow tie and sleeve garters; this is known as the Gay Nineties style.
+Traditionally, barbershop quartet attire consisted of a vest, straw hat, and spats, often with bow ties and sleeve garters; this is known as the Gay Nineties style.
 In popular culture, this style exemplifies the stereotypical barbershop quartet.
-Several Walt Disney theme parks feature a dedicated barbershop quartet called The Dapper Dans (Disney World version pictured).
-The outfits worn by these performers vary depending on location but do feature vests and straw hats.
+Several Walt Disney theme parks feature a dedicated barbershop quartet called The Dapper Dans, whose outfits vary depending on location but do feature vests and straw hats.

 Roles of vocal parts

-As a general rule, barbershop quartets use a TTBB (tenor—tenor—baritone—bass) arrangement, with the second tenor singing the lead.
+Male barbershop quartets use TTBB (tenor—tenor—baritone—bass) arrangements, with the second tenor singing the lead.
 Since the 1940s, barbershop singers have tuned their seventh chords with just intonation to maximize the overtones, yielding a distinctive "ringing" sound.